|Guide||♦||3 Triplogs||0 Topics|

 The start of this trail is 10.5 miles from the western end of Willow Springs #223, just over a mile above the appealing Mountain Spring.
 Trail junction is marked with an aged sign.
 It swings into the rocky and overgrown wash before heading south, following the hillside.

-For the most part, the trail stays fairly level, following the contour of the hillside.
-Due to low traffic it may be hard to follow at times, especially for the last few hundred yards when deadfall and thick brush become a problem.
-Just follow contour and don't get discouraged when the tread fades.
+For the most part, the trail stays relatively level, following the contour of the hillside.
+Due to low traffic, it may be hard to follow at times, especially for the last few hundred yards when deadfall and thick brush become a problem.
+Just follow the contour and don't get discouraged when the tread fades.
 There are a few game paths that swing below the thick brush - follow at your own peril.

 At the end of trail is an empty trough.
 Above the trough are several seeps that compose Lost Spring, though they've been recently (2017/18) fouled by wildlife.
 Enjoy the views, glance at the water, and then return the way you came in.

 Lost Spring is a poor source of water compared to the nearby Mountain Spring and Wet Bottom Creek (along Midnight Trail).